 let isEqual = (10 == 10); // Checks if two values are equal

-- Functions: Functions are like recipes.
+- Functions - recipe for action: Functions are like recipes.
 They contain a set of instructions to perform a specific task.
 Here’s how you might create a simple function:

 JavaScript code